michelle3211/311project/project-background/project-background.md

 ### Generics

 In TypeScript, if a generic function is created, the compiler will enforce that all the actions taken in the function are used in such a way that they *could* work with all types.
-So if you attempt an operation that is only allowed for type `String` but not `Object`, it will be forbidden (causes an error).
-But this is recognized only at compile time.
-There is no run-time representation for type parameters. [[3b]](#ref3b)
+So if you attempt an operation that is only allowed for type `String` but not `Object`, it will be forbidden (causes an error).[[3b]](#ref3b) But this is recognized only at compile time.
+There is no run-time representation for type parameters.[[3bi]](#ref3bi)

 Despite this, static-checking of the appropriate usage of generic types will be useful for when we iterate over possible articles in a `for... each` loop, to perform bulk formatting such as inserting abbreviations for our headlines.